periph/gohci/README.md

 Recompiling will trigger an automatic service restart, so simply run:

 ```
-go get -u github.com/maruel/sci
+go get -u github.com/maruel/gohci
 ```

-but it is not necessary, as `sci_update.service` does it for you and `sci_update.timer` runs sci_update every 10 minutes.
+but it is not necessary, as `gohci_update.service` does it for you and `gohci_update.timer` runs gohci_update every 10 minutes.

 ## Testing locally